KevinBatdorf/pattern-css/readme.txt

 3. Will warn you if your CSS is invalid

 == Changelog ==

+- Fixed an issue where CSS media queries using <= were stripped out
+- Removed loading the viewer for users without the edit_css cap
+- Removed the tag stripping output - now only privlidged users can use
+- Updated tests to run on modern WP (by disabling the iframe)

 = 1.2.1 - 2024-02-22 =
 - Removed the example code and added a useful default